angryziber/synology-cast-photos/README.md

 - In PHP settings (in a tab), add your photos directory to PHP open_basedir - otherwise photos won't be accessible to PHP
 - Copy/clone these files to the *'web'* directory on your NAS
-- [Register a Chromecast app](https://cast.google.com/publish/) with Google pointing to **http://your-nas-ip/random.html** (Note: you need to pay Google $5 and also register your Chromecast device for development in order to be able to use http urls)
+- [Register a Chromecast app](https://cast.google.com/publish/) with Google pointing to **http://your-nas-ip/random.html** (Note: you need to pay Google $5 and also register your Chromecast device for testing in order to be able to use http urls)
 - Specify registered app ID in *cast.html*
 - Open **http://your-nas-ip/cast.html** in your browser, start casting!